 By responsibly submitting your findings to Release in accordance with these guidelines Release agrees not to pursue legal action against you.
 Release reserves all legal rights in the event of noncompliance with these guidelines.

 Out of Scope Vulnerabilities

-Certain vulnerabilities are considered out of scope for our Responsible Disclosure Program.
-Out-of-scope vulnerabilities include:
+Certain vulnerabilities are considered out of scope for our Responsible Disclosure Program and include: